This policy is aimed at teachers and candidates who are involved in the assessment of all UKAdance qualifications.

 8. Reporting the outcome

-After an investigation, we will produce a draft report for the centre/candidate to check for factual accuracy.
-Any subsequent amendments will be agreed between the centre/candidate and us.
+After an investigation, we will produce a draft report for the teacher/candidate to check for factual accuracy.
+Any subsequent amendments will be agreed between the teacher/candidate and us.

-We will make the final report available to the centre/candidate and to the regulatory authorities* if a Regulated Grades session and other external agencies as required.
+We will make the final report available to the teacher/candidate and to the regulatory authorities* if a Regulated Grades session.

 If an independent/third party notified us of the suspected or actual case of malpractice, we will inform them of the outcome.